PEO vs Payroll Service: Choosing the Right Option for Your Business

 Contract Terms with PEOs

-With a PEO, I usually have to sign a contract that lasts for a year or more.
+You must sign a contract with a PEO for a year or more.
 This gives me some stability, but it can also be tricky.
-If I decide to end the contract, I might have to rehire my employees and find a new way to handle payroll.
+If ending the contract, you may have to rehire my employees and find a new way to handle payroll.
 This can take a lot of time and effort.
-Some PEOs even charge a termination fee, which is something to keep in mind.
+Some PEOs even charge a termination fee, which is something to remember.

 Contract Terms with Payroll Services

 On the other hand, payroll service providers often offer more flexible options.
-I can usually find month-to-month contracts that don’t tie me down for long periods.
-If I’m not happy with the service, switching providers is generally easy and quick.
-I can get set up with a new provider in less than a week for simple payroll tasks.
+Find month-to-month contracts that don’t tie me down for long periods.
+If unhappy with the service, switching providers is generally easy and quick.
+Get set up with a new provider for simple payroll tasks in less than a week.

 Termination and Transition Processes